How living abroad has changed us

 The wounds are still gaping red, raw, and very sore.
-It’s too painful for me to talk about Brexit at the moment.
-No, painful is not the right word at all.
-If I let my […]
+After years of living abroad, it’s too painful for me to talk about Brexit at the moment.
+No, painful is not the right word at […]

 Ever since we first heard about the troglodyte village of Chinamada in the Anaga region on Tenerife we desperately wanted to see what the interior of the cave houses looked like. […]